Vexatos/Flamingo/README.md

 Flamingo
 ========

-Flamingo Minecraft mod for Minecraft 1.7.10.
+Flamingo Minecraft mod for Minecraft 1.7.10 and 1.8.8.

 Credits: